Norilsk Nickel’s goal is to achieve the industry-leading emissions performance

 Improving air quality in order to protect the environment and public health from air pollutants while complying with statutory standards for permissible emissions.

-Norilsk Nickel is committed to the UN Sustainable Development Goal 11 "Make cities inclusive, safe, resilient and sustainable" The company considers it extremely important to reduce the negative environmental impact of cities, including by focusing efforts on improving air quality.
+Norilsk Nickel is committed to the UN Sustainable Development Goals 3 “Good Health and Well-Being” and 11 “Ensuring openness, security, resilience and environmental sustainability of cities and towns”.
+The Company considers it crucial to reduce negative environmental impact of cities, including by focusing efforts on air quality improvement.

-- Keep other air emissions (NOx, solids, etc.) at one of the lowest levels in the industry;
+Keep other air emissions (NOx, solids, etc.) at one of the lowest levels in industry

-- Introduce an air quality monitoring system to assess and act on ambient air quality and dust associated with mining;
+Introduce air quality monitoring system to assess air

 To achieve our quantitative targets at Polar and Kola divisions, we are running the Sulphur Programme, an environmental initiative unique in its scale and financing, which is intended to make a significant contribution to improving air quality in our regions of presence.